corrode/corrode.github.io/content/why-rust/_index.md

 There is an upfront cost of learning the language and training your team with the expectation that it will pay off in the long run.

-Typically, it takes a few months to become productive with Rust:
+The time to become productive with Rust varies.
+Google's experience suggests:

 > Based on our studies, more than 2/3 of respondents are confident in
 > contributing to a Rust codebase within two months or less when learning Rust.